abaitken/button-deck/README.md

 - All: Implement client/controller connection and communication * DONE
 - Client: Create test window/routines to ensure all inputs and outputs work * DONE
 - Client: Create event handler * IN PROGRESS
-- Client: Implement OBS web socket as executable actions
+- Client: Implement OBS web socket as executable actions * IN PROGRESS
-- Client: Create action programmer
+- Client: Create action programmer * IN PROGRESS
 - All: Test